irods/irods_library_examples/README.md

 #include <iostream>
 #include <vector>
+#include <mutex>

 void process_all_query_results()
 {
-    // This will hold all data object absolute paths found by the
+    // This will hold all data object absolute paths found by the query processor. std::vector<std::string> paths;

-    // query processor.
-    std::vector<std::string> paths;
+    // Protects the paths vector from simultaneous updates. std::mutex mtx;

     using query_processor = irods::query_processor<rcComm_t>;

     // This is where we create our query processor.
 As you can see, we pass it
     // the query string as well as the handler.
-The handler takes in a single row
+The handler will process each row
+    // (i.e. std::vector<std::string>) asynchronously.
+This means that it is your
+    // responsibility to protect shared data if necessary.
+    //
-    // (i.e. std::vector<std::string>) and creates a path using the results which
+    // In the following example, the handler creates a path from "_row" and stores
+    // it in the referenced "paths" container.
+Notice how a mutex is acquired before
-    // are stored in the referenced "paths" container. query_processor qproc{"select COLL_NAME, DATA_NAME", [&paths](const auto& _row) {
+    // adding the path to the container. query_processor qproc{"select COLL_NAME, DATA_NAME", [&paths](const auto& _row) {
+        std::lock_guard lk{mtx};
         paths.push_back(_row[0] + '/' + _row[1]);
     }};